chunhualiao/smart-browser-assistant/README.md

 # Smart Browser Assistant Chrome Extension (v0.2)

-This Chrome extension helps generate counter-arguments or critical analyses for **any selected text** on a webpage using the OpenRouter API.
-It adds a context menu item when you right-click on highlighted text.
+This Chrome extension acts as an AI assistant for **any selected text** on a webpage using the OpenRouter API.
+It adds a context menu item when you right-click on highlighted text, allowing you to perform various actions like generating replies, proofreading, translating, or performing critical analysis.
 The generated response is copied to your clipboard.
-It can be used as an AI assistant to generate responses on social media websites such as x.com .
+It's useful for tasks like drafting social media responses, improving writing, or understanding text from different perspectives.

 ## Prerequisites